dwaipayan-bond013/Python-Data-Analysis-Portfolio-Projects/Go Bike Rent Analysis/README.md

    ![](HourlyAnalysis.png)

   - Business Insights
-    - The highest demand occurs between 7 AM - 9 AM and 5 PM - 7 PM, with the 8 AM and 5 PM hours showing the most rentals (165,060 and 213,757, respectively).This suggests that commuters dominate rentals during rush hours, with high usage around work start and end times
+    - The highest demand occurs between **7 AM - 9 AM and 5 PM - 7 PM**, with the **8 AM and 5 PM** hours showing the most rentals (**165,060 and 213,757**, respectively).This suggests that commuters dominate rentals during rush hours, with high usage around work start and end times
-    - There is a notable drop in demand from 10 AM to 4 PM, especially between 10 AM and 2 PM, with relatively lower counts (below 100,000).These hours may see leisure riders or occasional users but are not as busy as the morning and evening peaks
+    - There is a notable drop in demand from **10 AM to 4 PM**, especially between **10 AM and 2 PM**, with relatively lower counts (below **100,000**).These hours may see leisure riders or occasional users but are not as busy as the morning and evening peaks
-    - High demand continues into the evening (from 5 PM to 7 PM), which indicates that users are likely renting bikes for commuting or post-work activities.Post-evening demand gradually drops from 9 PM to midnight, reflecting that rentals primarily align with working hours and peak commute times
+    - High demand continues into the evening (from **5 PM to 7 PM**), which indicates that users are likely renting bikes for commuting or post-work activities.Post-evening demand gradually drops from 9 PM to midnight, reflecting that rentals primarily align with working hours and peak commute times
-    - The early morning hours (12 AM to 6 AM) see significantly lower demand, with values well below 50,000 rentals per hour, indicating that bikes are underutilized overnight
+    - The early morning hours (**12 AM to 6 AM**) see significantly lower demand, with values well below 50,000 rentals per hour, indicating that bikes are underutilized overnight

   - Recommendations:
-    - Increase fleet availability during morning (7–9 AM) and evening (5–7 PM) peak hours when demand surges as it reduces the occurrence of zero availability and ensures higher completion rates during critical demand periods
+    - Increase fleet availability during morning (**7–9 AM**) and evening (**5–7 PM**) peak hours when demand surges as it reduces the occurrence of zero availability and ensures higher completion rates during critical demand periods
     - Introduce promotions or discounts during the midday lull (10 AM - 4 PM) to boost demand.
 Consider offering half-price rides or loyalty points for rentals during these hours as it helps to reduce idle bikes during off-peak hours and can smoothen out usage trends across the day
     - During peak hours, strategically distribute bikes around high-traffic areas like business districts, transportation hubs, and tourist spots.
 This ensures that supply matches demand and that customers have access to bikes when and where they need them the most
     - Implement surge pricing during peak hours (morning and evening) to balance supply and demand and incentivize drivers.It generates higher revenue during peak periods and attracts more drivers to meet the high demand